Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Introduction

-\paragraph{Contributions.} The main contributions of the paper are summarized as follows: \begin{itemize}[ wide=0pt, partopsep=0pt ] \item We propose \ours{}, an AFL framework that \emph{revives} stale client updates by combining parameter aggregation with server-side, multi-teacher DFKD. \item We carefully design a DFKD pipeline, tailored to AFL.
-We leverage a multi-teacher distillation with computation-light process to operationalize our idea. \item We demonstrate improved scalability and accuracy over the baseline methods under realistic simulations with image and text-domain experiments, achieving faster time-to-target accuracy and better final performance. \end{itemize}
+\paragraph{Contributions.} The main contributions of the paper are summarized as follows: \begin{itemize}[ wide=0pt, topsep=1pt, itemsep=1pt, parsep=0pt, partopsep=0pt ] \item We propose \ours{}, an AFL framework that \emph{revives} stale client updates by combining parameter aggregation with server-side, multi-teacher DFKD. \item We carefully design a DFKD pipeline tailored to AFL without requiring any extra client metadata beyond regular FL updates.
+We leverage a multi-teacher distillation with computation-light process to operationalize our idea. \item We demonstrate improved speed and accuracy over the baseline methods under realistic simulations with image and text-domain experiments, achieving faster time-to-target accuracy and better final performance, and support the proposed method with ablation studies. \end{itemize}

 Our results indicate that stale client updates still carry rich, transferable knowledge.
 By extracting that knowledge in a data-free manner and fusing it with parameter-space aggregation, AFL can retain its scalability advantages without sacrificing model quality.